Why a Photographer May Have Difficulty Defining Himself as an Artist – Part 1

 Generally, the arts being taught scholastically are very subjective.
 Since art has existed, no one has been able to create a definition that truly encapsulates the essence of what art is.
 It is a very malleable and morphic idea.
 The definition and perception of photographic art depends on the era, the style, and the surrounding society’s state of mind.
 What is taught in the arts depends entirely on the societal context.

 Having taken studies or a photographic course is not a necessary condition to define oneself as an artist.
-As far as we are concerned, we both have computer engineering training, and yet we are completely self-taught in the art of photography and we have assumed our status as photographers.
+As far as I am concerned, I have computer engineering training, and yet I am completely self-taught in the art of photography and I have assumed my status as photographer.

 The Second Pitfall to Overcome: The Vision of Others